|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 An empty book is like an Infant’s Soul, in which anything may be written; it is capable of all things, but containeth nothing.
 I have a mind to fill this with profitable wonders, and with those things which shall shew my Love.
 Things strange, yet common; most high, yet plain: infinitely profitable, but not esteemed; truths you love, but know not.

-A bit of history: I established the tradition of commonplace books in Strong College not from the practice of any other residential college I had seen, but rather from a literary club at Harvard called the Signet Society, which kept a commonplace book in its library.
-Never having been much of a diarist, I named these books “commonplace books” rather than diaries or journals, because when I was inclined to write in them myself I usually wrote a saying or quotation rather than a specimen of original and deathless prose.
-But my Strong College students soon began filling the commonplace books with paintings and drawings, diary entries, flyting contests, poems (or perhaps I should say verse), and much else.
-The term commonplace book caught on as a useful collective term, even when particular local instances of the genre acquired more specific names, as did the commonplace book in our Blue Lemur Coffee Bar (“the Lemur Log”) and in our Star Chamber (“the Ship’s Log” or “the Captain’s Log”).
+Infinitely profitable: I established the tradition of commonplace books in Strong College not from the practice of any other residential college I had seen, but rather from a literary club at Harvard called the Signet Society, which kept a commonplace book in its library.
+Never having been much of a diarist, I named these books “commonplace books” rather than diaries or journals, because when I was inclined to write in them myself I usually wrote a saying or quotation rather than a specimen of original prose.
+But my Strong College students (always more clever than I was) soon began filling the commonplace books with paintings and drawings, diary entries, flyting contests, poems (or perhaps I should say verse), and much else.
+The term commonplace book caught on as a useful collective term, even when particular local instances of the genre acquired more specific names, as did the commonplace book in our Blue Lemur Coffee Bar (“the Lemur Log”) and in our Star Chamber (“the Captain’s Log”).

 184.108.40.206.
 Signature Pages — One of the simplest and least expensive ways to sustain college identity and institutional memory is to prepare signature pages for special events.